GabrielSouzaCosta/Bomb-Crypto-EasyBot/README.md

 # Bomb-Crypto-EasyBot
-Let the bot take care of your heroes, while you sleep.
+Let the bot take care of your heroes, while you sleep.<br>
-Easy Installation and lightweight app.
+Easy Installation and lightweight app.<br>
 If you want to save energy you can try to use Throttlestop for it. https://www.ultrabookreview.com/31385-the-throttlestop-guide/